airbnb/streamalert/docs/source/athena-setup.rst

 AWS Athena is a Serverless query service used to analyze large volumes of data stored in S3.

-Data in Athena is searchable via ANSI SQL.
+Data in Athena is searchable via ANSI SQL and powered by Presto.

 StreamAlert uses AWS Athena for historical searching of:

-* Generated StreamAlerts (currently supported)
+* Generated alerts from StreamAlert (currently supported)
 * All incoming Data sent to StreamAlert (coming soon)

 This works by: